curl/everything-curl/internals/backends.md

 Applications (in the upper yellow cloud) access libcurl through the public API.
 The API is fixed and stable.

-Internally, the "core" of libcurl uses internal APIs to perform the different duties it needs to do.
+Internally, the core of libcurl uses internal APIs to perform the different duties it needs to do.
 Each of these internal APIs are powered by alternative implementations, in many times powered by different third party libraries.

 The image above shows the different third party libraries powering different internal APIs.
-The purple boxes are "one or more" and the dark gray ones are "one of these".
+The purple boxes are one or more and the dark gray ones are "one of these".